guillaumecherel/TutorialEAForModelling/README-en.md

 The first observation that can be made is that all patterns have indeed been discovered: the closest food source has been drained before the furthest one.
 Besides, there seems to be minimum and maximum bounds for the time during which the first food source is consumed.

 These three observation give us as many starting points for further reflections on the collective behavior of ants.
-For instance, is the exploration of the closests food sources first systematic?
+For instance, is the exploration of the closest food sources first systematic?
 Could there be ant species that would explore further food sources than others first?
-If we found such a species, we would have to wonder which mecanisms make it possible and revise the model to take them into account.
+If we found such a species, we would have to wonder which mechanisms make it possible and revise the model to take them into account.
 This illustrates how the discovery of the different behaviors the model is able to produce can lead us to formulate new hypotheses of the system under study, to test them and to revise the model, thus enhancing our understanding of the phenomenon.

 Why not simply sample the parameter space in order to know the different potential behaviors of the model using well known sampling methods such as LHS?
 In the context of an experiment using a collective motion model with 5 parameters, we compared the performances of PSE and 3 samplings in the parameter space: LHS, Sobol and a regular grid.
 The results presented in the next two figures show that the sampling of the parameter space, even with good coverage properties such as LHS and Sobol, can miss several patterns.
 Adaptative methods, such as PSE, that orient the search according to the discoveries made along the way, are preferable.
 The following figure shows the behaviors discovered by the proposed method (PSE for Pattern Space Exploration), by a LHS sampling and a regular grid.

 <img src="img/flockingpatternsallmethods.png" width="600" />

 Each point represents a discovered behavior of the model.
-The behaviors are described in two dimensions: the averange velocity of the particles and their relative diffusion (towards 1, they move away from each other, at 0, they do not move relatively to each other, towards -1, they get closer to each other).
+The behaviors are described in two dimensions: the average velocity of the particles and their relative diffusion (towards 1, they move away from each other, at 0, they do not move relatively to each other, towards -1, they get closer to each other).

 The following figure allows to compare PSE to other sampling methods in terms of efficiency.